birds-of-a-feather/github-for-managers/README.md

 ## Testing

 Here is how you test!
+Todo: Add list below